raphaelsenn/torcsRL/README.md

 # torcsRL

-There are several TORCS reinforcement learning projects, many of them are based on older codebases and use old versions of Keras or TensorFlow.

 This repo provides a modern PyTorch implementation/interface for training RL agents in TORCS.
 It uses a Gymnasium environment interface and provides configurable training and evaluation tracks.

 <p align="center">